finnagin/OperationsAndWorkflows/docs/filter_kgraph_top_n.md

 ### output guarantees

-- no edges in the kgraph which have attribute values are below/above the mean +/- n standard deviations.
+- no edges in the kgraph which have attribute values are below/above the top/bottom n values.

 ### allowed changes